HEALTH

 Basic Measurements

-The screening process often begins with basic assessments which typically includes body measurements, blood pressure and heart rate.
+The screening process often begins with basic assessments, which typically include body measurements, blood pressure and heart rate.
 Body measurements examine height, weight, and body mass index (BMI) to check for obesity or malnutrition.
-For blood pressure checks, your provider will pay attention to high or low blood pressure which can signal underlying health issues.
+For blood pressure checks, your provider will pay attention to high or low blood pressure, which can signal underlying health issues.
 For heart rate, they will be measuring your pulse to assess heart function.

 Blood Tests